No767/Kumiko/Community/contributing.md

 ## Pull Requests and Commits

 You have 2 option: Fork the repo and make a pull request back into the main one, or commit to the branch directly.
-Option 2 is preferred.
+Option 2 is preferred. **If it's not for any fixes including any hotfixes, please submitting it to the dev branch, not the master branch**

 ## Formatting